CurlingHunter/CurlingHunter.github.io/_posts/2022-10-22-welcome-to-jekyll.markdown

 ![Method]({{"/images/Undistort.jpg"|absolute_url}})

-In particular, we show the result of len distortion correction from single image.
+In particular, we show the result of lens distortion correction from single image.
 It solved the problem of camera calibration in the stadium very gracefully.

 ## **Results**